We are proud of our city, and this role will have a key part to play in how we can aim even higher.

 Fixed term for 18 months

 Interview date: 3rd & 4th July

 This role is available as a secondment to internal applicants in line with our secondment policy.

-For an informal discussion, please contact Paul Cooper - Assistant Director, Housing Needs & Supply at email@example.com.
+For an informal discussion, please contact Harry Williams - Head of Homelessness & Housing Options at firstname.lastname@example.org.

 About the role

-One of the key areas of focus is to work with senior managers to drive a cross departmental programme board responsible for the delivery of the council’s homelessness transformation programme with a focus on embedding lessons learnt from a new homelessness triage service and prevention offer.
+One of the key areas of focus is to support the Senior Programme Manager deliver the council’s homelessness transformation programme, with a focus on embedding lessons learnt from a new homelessness triage service and prevention offer.

-You will be working collaboratively with colleagues across the council and relevant organisations across the city to make connections to deliver shared goals.
-You will have the qualities to build effective relationships, and to ensure action is targeted where it is most needed.
+You will be working collaboratively with colleagues across the council to make connections to deliver shared goals.
+You will have the qualities to build effective relationships.
 And with a varied workload you will be able to prioritise and work in an organised way.

 What you can expect:

 Brighton & Hove City Council serves a vibrant city by the sea – a place that has ambitions to be a fairer city with a more sustainable future.
-We have made a pledge to become an anti-racist city, these ambitions, will shape the work of our teams over the next few years.
+We have made a pledge to become an anti-racist city, these ambitions, along with our Covid recovery plans will shape the work of our teams over the next few years.